mnemnion/loon/notes/pegylator.md

 We proceed down.
 We visit each rule once, and compare/add the RHS buckets to the LHS set.
 We then sweep through: sets which are self-referential, are self-referential.
 Every time we add a recursive LHS in a sweep, we have to check every RHS to see if the LHS is called, if so, the LHS of that RHS is also recursive.

-All rules marked cyclic are transformed with a cyclic template, all other rules with a regular template.
+All rules marked recursive are transformed with a recursive template, all other rules with a regular template.

 ## Code generation